kjolley/BIGSdb_documentation/data_analysis/genome_comparator.rst

   results in most cases.
 The default setting used to be 15 but the new default of 20 is almost as good (there was 1 difference among 2000 loci in a test run) but the analysis runs twice as fast.
+* Rescan undesignated loci - By default, if a genome has >= 50% of the selected loci designated, it will not be rescanned.
+Selecting this option will perform a BLAST query for each genome to attempt to fill in any missing annotations.
+  Please note that this will take **much longer** to run.

 Distance matrix calculation fieldset
 ====================================